 Ngati Ruanui history informs us that the people of the Kahui Maunga (mountain people of the highest rank) inhabited the South Taranaki area prior to the arrival of the Aotea Waka.
-They in turn were vanquished and enveloped through warfare and intermarriage into the Aotea, Ruanui-a Pokiwa history.
-One of the areas in which these people were renowned to have flourished is known as the Tangahoe River and valley.
+They in turn were vanquished and enveloped through warfare and

 The late Ueroa (Charlie) Ngarewa, an elder of both Tangahoe and Ngati Hine descent, gave one version of the origin of the name Tangahoe.
 He said the name Tangahoe was given to the river because of an incident that occurred, in which the steering oar was lost from a large deep-sea fishing waka as it attempted to return to the Tauranga waka.
-The comment was made that ''if there were 2 steering oars like that of the Waka Tipua of Turi Ariki, then the flight to its resting place would remain true."
+The comment was made that ''if there were 2 steering oars like that of the Waka Tipua of Turi Ariki, then the flight to its resting place would remain true.''
 Turi was the Ariki (Rangatira of highest rank) of the Aotea Waka.